-House Majority Whip Jim Clyburn reports coronavirus infection
+House Majority Whip Jim Clyburn reports COVID infection

 Clyburn said it took 56 hours to get results, which came back positive.
 He remains quarantined and missed the wedding.

-Two senators and another House lawmaker said recently they have tested positive for the coronavirus after having been vaccinated: U.S. Rep. Jason Crow of Colorado and Sens.
+Two senators and another House lawmaker said recently they have tested positive for COVID-19 after having been vaccinated: U.S. Rep. Jason Crow of Colorado and Sens.
 Elizabeth Warren of Massachusetts and Cory Booker of New Jersey.